Select Page

 Adoptive Parents of Color Collaborative Director, Parent Program Manager

-Raquel Vivanco (she/her) is the adoptive mother to two Latin@ persons.
-Prior to joining the Pact staff, Raquel worked for the Tides Center & Foundation as a project manager and human resources manager, and launched two successful small businesses in Latin America.
+Raquel Vivanco (she/her) is Director of Pact’s Adoptive Parents of Color Collaborative (APCC), which serves BIPOC adoptive and foster parents and their families, a group traditionally underserved in adoption and child welfare.
+Raquel is also Pact’s Events and Parent Programs Manager.
+The adoptive mother to two Latin@ persons, Raquel previously worked for a national nonprofit as a project manager and HR manager.
 She has a BA in International Relations from Stanford.
-Raquel has been an active member of the Pact community for over fifteen years and is deeply dedicated to ethical adoption reform.
+Raquel has been an active member of the Pact community for over twenty years and is deeply dedicated to ethical adoption reform and family preservation.
 Email: raquel@pactadopt.org

 Gail Steinberg